buyve/buyve/README.md

     └── window.d.ts          # Window extensions
 ```

-## Usage
+## Usage Guide

+### For Content Creators

+#### Step 1: Launch Your Token
+1. Choose your preferred launchpad (pump.fun, bonk.fun, studio.jup.ag, or believe.app)
+2. Create your creator token with your brand identity
+3. Set initial supply and distribution

+#### Step 2: Register Your Chat Room on Buyve
+1. Visit [Buyve](https://buyve.fun) and connect your wallet
+2. Click the "+" button to create a new chat room
+3. Enter your token's contract address
+4. Customize with name, description, and branding
+5. Your fans can now buy your token to message and engage

+#### Step 3: Embed Chat Widget (Coming Soon)
+- Integrate Buyve chat into your live streams
+- Works across YouTube, Twitch, and other platforms
+- Fans interact directly through the embedded widget

+### For Fans & Supporters

-### Connect Your Wallet
+#### Connect Your Wallet
 1. Click "Connect Wallet" in the top navigation
-2. Select your preferred Solana wallet from the list
+2. Select your preferred Solana wallet (Phantom, Solflare, etc.)
-3. Approve the connection request in your wallet
-4. Sign the authentication message to verify ownership
+3. Approve the connection and sign the authentication message

-### Join a Chat Room
+#### Buy Tokens & Join Communities

-1. Browse available token chat rooms in the left sidebar
+1. Browse available creator chat rooms in the left sidebar
-2. Search for specific tokens using the search bar
+2. Search for your favorite creators using the search bar
-3. Click on a chat room to join
+3. Click on a chat room to view token info and price chart
-4. View real-time messages and trade activity

-### Trade Tokens

-1. Select a token chat room
-2. Open the trade panel on the right side
+4. Open the trade panel on the right side
-3. Choose "Buy" or "Sell" mode
+5. Choose "Buy" mode and enter the amount (or use presets)
-4. Enter the amount or select a preset
-5. Adjust slippage tolerance and priority fee if needed
+6. Adjust slippage tolerance if needed
-6. Review the quote and estimated price
 7. Click "Swap" and approve the transaction in your wallet

-### Create a New Chat Room
+#### Send Messages & Engage

-1. Click the "+" button in the sidebar
+1. Once you own tokens, you can participate in the chat
-2. Enter the token's contract address
-3. Provide a room name and description (optional)
-4. Click "Create" to establish the room
+2. Type your message with the trade amount
+3. Your message is recorded on-chain with the transaction
+4. Watch your tokens appreciate as the creator gains popularity

+#### Manage Your Holdings
+1. View your token balance in real-time
+2. Check price charts with OHLC data
+3. Sell tokens anytime using the "Sell" mode
+4. Customize trading settings (slippage, priority fees, presets)

 ### Customize Your Profile
 1. Click your wallet address in the top navigation
 2. Select "Profile Settings"
 3. Upload an avatar, set a nickname, and add a bio
-4. Save your changes
+4. Save your changes to personalize your presence

 ## API Routes